PSHE/RSE/Citizenship

 PSHE/SRE

-Mental Health: Emotional Health, Body image, FOMO Healthy
+Mental Health: Emotional Health, Body image, FOMO and Healthy Online Relationships.

-Keeping safe: Knife crime awareness, Drugs and Alcohol awareness, Gambling awareness Relationship and Sex Education: Consent, Contraception, Pregnancy
+Keeping safe: Drugs and Alcohol awareness, Gambling awareness Relationship and Sex Education: Consent, Contraception, Pregnancy.

 Citizenship

-Living in the Wider world (PSHE/Citizenship): Financial risks, Options, Career aspiration.
-(Crime and Rights and Responsibilities including Human rights are included in RE curriculum)
+Living in the Wider world (PSHE/Citizenship): Parliament including voting, elections, democracy and monarchy.
+(Crime and Rights and Responsibilities including Human rights are included in RE curriculum).

 Curriculum in Year 10